fernandopf/ThinkRProject/README.md

 ### Introduction

-This is a project for the subject "R for Data Science" of the MSc Data Science for Business, taught jointly by Hec Paris and École Polytechnique.
+This is a project for the subject "R for Data Science" of the MSc Data Science for Business, taught jointly by HEC Paris and École Polytechnique.

-It consisted on the analysis of the cryptocurrency market:
+It consists of the analysis of the cryptocurrency market:

-* First, we receiver the data from the API Cryptocompare and we perform an analysis from different cryptocurrencies.
+* First, we received the data from the API Cryptocompare and we performed an analysis from different cryptocurrencies.
-* Second, we analyse the impact the news have on the cryptocurrencies price.
+* Second, we analysed the impact the news have on the cryptocurrencies price.
-* Third, we compare the price of the cryptocurrencies on the 6 biggest platform.
+* Third, we compared the price of the cryptocurrencies on the 6 biggest platform.
-* Finally, we have implemented a trading simulator.
+* Finally, we had implemented a trading simulator.

 ### Prerequisites